msalibian/STAT406/Lecture21/README.md

 ![](README_files/figure-markdown_github/breweries2-1.png)

 Note how these 3 clusters are somewhat different from the ones found before.
 However, the *(V1, V4, V7)* cluster is present in both partitions, and also the triplet *(V3, V6, V8)* stays together as well.
-You are welcome to explore other variants of this algorithm on this example.
+It is interesting to compare these clusters with those found by K-means (see previous notes), in particular, these dendograms resemble the information on the silhouette plots to some extent.

 #### Languages example

 The details of this example were discussed in class.
-Here we present the results of single linkage, complete linkage and Ward's criterion.
-First read the available dissimilarities, and arrange them in a proper matrix:
+Here we present the results of three commonly used merging criteria: *single* linkage, *complete* linkage, *average* linkage, and *Ward's* criterion.
+As usual, we start by reading the data, which in this case are the specific dissimilarities between languages discussed in class, and we arrange them in a matrix that can be used by `hclust`:

 ``` r
 dd <- read.table('languages.dat',  header=FALSE)